-The Police Drug Diversion Initiative (PDDI) diverts people detected by the police for simple possession drug offences to a health intervention instead of the justice system.
+The Police Drug Diversion Initiative (PDDI) diverts people detected by police for simple possession drug offences to a health intervention instead of the justice system.

-Who: Under the Controlled Substances Act 1984, a SAPOL officer must divert (with no discretion) an individual for the possession or consumption of a controlled substance (including possession of drug use equipment).
+Under the Controlled Substances Act 1984, a SAPOL officer must divert (with no discretion) an individual for the possession or consumption of a controlled substance (including possession of drug use equipment).

-How: Only police divert people detected for simple possession drug offences to PDDI appointments.
+Only police divert people detected for simple possession drug offences to PDDI appointments.

 Centacare offers this service at our city site, 45 Wakefield St, Adelaide.

 For more information, please call 8215 6700.Back to service list